DK26/qradar-guides/QRadarAppDev/AppGuide.md

 #### Deploy An App to QRadar ####

-> To deply an app to the QRadar console, run this command:
+> To deploy an app to the QRadar console, run this command:

 `qradar_app_creator deploy -q <QRadar console IP address> -u <QRadar user> -p com.mycompany.myapp.zip`